Common Challenges in API Management and How to Overcome Them

 - Encrypt Data: Use HTTPS and TLS to encrypt data in transit and protect it from interception.

-- Regular Security Audits: Conduct regular penetration testing and vulnerability assessments to identify and fix security gaps.
+- Regular Security Audits: Conduct regular penetration testing and vulnerability assessments to identify and fix potential security gaps.

 The Challenge: